-- 15. Further detail on these topics can be found in Appendix A to this letter. - 16.
+- 15. The pipeline project Amortised Cost Measurement will be critical to ensure that instruments with ESG-linked features (or other contingencies), which are now more likely to qualify for amortised cost accounting, can be measured consistently and on an appropriate basis - 16.
+Further detail on these topics can be found in Appendix A to this letter. - 17.
 If you have any questions about this response, please contact the project team at UKEndorsementBoard@endorsement-board.uk.